Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lUpSf3XrMpk.md

 ### Transcript

-> what not i need a singer can you sing i used to sing i can maybe sing but i don't know if i'm any good anymore but let's see
+> what not I need a singer can you sing I used to sing I can maybe sing but I don't know if I'm any good anymore but let's see